Pauli Murray: Death and legacy

 On July 1, 1985, Pauli Murray died of pancreatic cancer in the house she owned with lifelong friend Maida Springer Kemp in Pittsburgh, Pennsylvania.

 In 2012, the General Convention of the Episcopal Church voted to honor Murray as one of its Holy Women, Holy Men, to be commemorated on July 1, the anniversary of her death, along with fellow writer Harriet Beecher Stowe.
 Bishop Michael Curry of the Diocese of North Carolina said this recognition honors "people whose lives have exemplified what it means to follow in the footsteps of Jesus and make a difference in the world."

 In 2015, the National Trust for Historic Preservation designated the childhood home of Murray (on Carroll Street in Durham, North Carolina's West End neighborhood) as a National Treasure.

 In April 2016, Yale University announced that it had selected Murray as the namesake of one of two new residential colleges (Pauli Murray College) to be completed in 2017; the other was to be named after Benjamin Franklin.

 In December 2016, the Pauli Murray Family Home was designated as a National Historic Landmark by the US Department of Interior.

 In 2018, Murray was chosen by the National Women's History Project as one of its honorees for Women's History Month in the United States.

 Also in 2018, Murray was made a permanent part of the Episcopal Church's calendar of saints (she is commemorated on July 1).
 Thurgood Marshall and Florence Li Tim-Oi were also added permanently to the calendar.

 In January 2021, a biographical documentary entitled My Name Is Pauli Murray premiered at the 2021 Sundance Film Festival.

-Murray will be an honoree on an American Women quarter in 2024.
+Murray was an honoree on an American Women quarter in 2024.

+In 2025, many scholars and organizations have rallied to support Murray's legitimate legacy as an important, gender non-conforming historical figure, with The Episcopal Diocese of North Carolina, The Pauli Murray Center for History and Social Justice, and others publicly proclaiming the significance of Murray's voice and achievements, particularly in light of the U.S. National Park Service (NPS) disabling (likely in February 2025) a biographical webpage on Murray, and the agency's removal of LGBTQ+ references from a site describing the Pauli Murray Family Home.
+Widespread censorship of LGBTQIA+ issues on U.S. government websites—as exemplified by the NPS editing its information on Murray—apparently stems from the administration's executive order 14168.